Kotlin/KEEP/proposals/scripting-support.md

 scripts manually) for instantiating and running compiled scripts.
 The default evaluators for supported platforms are provided by the scripting infrastructure.
 It should implement the following interface:
 ```
-interface ScriptEvaluator<in ScriptBase : Any> {
+interface ScriptEvaluator {

-    // constructor(environment: ScriptingEnvironment) // the constructor is expected from implementations

-    suspend fun eval(
+    suspend operator fun invoke(
-        compiledScript: CompiledScript<ScriptBase>,
+        compiledScript: CompiledScript<*>,
-        scriptEvaluationEnvironment: ScriptEvaluationEnvironment
+        scriptEvaluationConfiguration: ScriptEvaluationConfiguration?
     ): ResultWithDiagnostics<EvaluationResult>
 }
 ```

 #### Evaluation properties

-The following properties could be recognized by the evaluator, when passed in the `scriptEvaluationEnvironment`
+The following properties could be recognized by the evaluator, when passed in the `scriptEvaluationConfiguration`
 parameter:
-- `implicitReceivers` - a list of actual implicit receivers objects, corresponding to the `scriptImplicitReceivers` parameter in the compilation configuration
+- `implicitReceivers` - a list of actual implicit receivers objects, corresponding to the `implicitReceivers` parameter in the compilation configuration
-- `contextVariables` - a map (name -> value) of the actual external variables visible to the script, corresponding to the `contextVariables` parameter in the compilation configuration
+- `providedProperties` - a map (name -> value) of the actual external variables visible to the script, corresponding to the `providedProperties` parameter in the compilation configuration
 - `constructorArgs` - a list of constructor parameters corresponding to the script base class constructor, that should be passed to the script constructor
 - `runArgs` - a list of arguments to the script body method, if the `scriptBodyTarget` is set to the compiling script